-The GoPro HERO6 Black is now out.
-Its headline features are new top-end video modes of 4K60 and 1080p240 video.
+The headline features of the GoPro HERO6 Black are top-end video modes of 4K60 and 1080p240 video.
 There are also some other upgrades from the HERO5 Black, but it’s mainly the new high-end video modes that require a fast SD card.
 You might have already found this out the hard way if your recordings have been stopping unexpectedly or you’ve been getting SD card errors.

 That’s because the video bitrates for the HERO6 Black have been bumped up significantly from the ones used on the HERO5 Black.
-If you want to get technical, the highest bitrate used on the HERO6 Black is now around 80 megabits per second, quite a bit higher than previous models.
+If you want to get technical, the highest bitrate used on the HERO6 Black is now around 78 megabits per second (or Mb/s), quite a bit higher than previous models, and up from 60Mb/s on the HERO5 Black.
 (I have a table below that details what bitrate is used in which video mode.)
 And that means that more data has to be written to the memory cards more quickly.
 The upshot is that not every microSD card will work well in the HERO6 Black.

 The biggest requirement the HERO6 Black makes of the SD card is that it be fast enough.
 But it has to be a specific type of fast.
 That is, memory card manufacturers often put a speed rating on the card that sounds impressive but is referring to the read speed, or the speed at which data can be downloaded from the card.
 That’s not the most relevant measure for using in a GoPro.